-Eyelid surgery (also called eye lift surgery), reduces the lower eyelid pocket and removes excess skin from the upper eyelids.
+Eyelid surgery in Tijuana (also called eye lift surgery), reduces the lower eyelid pocket and removes excess skin from the upper eyelids.
 In short, it is about modifying the periocular tissues.

 This surgery is usually done for aesthetic reasons.
 It is also an effective way to improve eyesight in older people, whose drooping upper eyelids block the correct path of their vision.
 And, consequently, it is practiced both for aesthetic and medical reasons.